tannewt/wa-law.org/bill/2023-24/hb/1229/1/README.md

 ## Section 9
 In order to encourage the broadest possible voting participation by all eligible citizens, the secretary of state shall produce voter registration information in the various languages required of state agencies.

+## Section 10
+For persons not performing an automatic voter registration transaction subject to section 1 of this act:

 ## Section 11
 1. The secretary of state shall prescribe the method of voter registration for each designated agency.
 The agency shall use either the state voter registration by mail form with a separate declination form for the applicant to  decline to register at this time, or the agency may use a separate form or process approved for use by the secretary of state.